Ibrahim3640/Ibrahim3640/README.md

 ## Projects

 Most of my projects will be in private so I would have to gives you access.
-However, one project that is public and created in python is the Python chatbot programme using JSON.

 ---